TartuNLP/translation-worker/README.md

       - ./models:/app/models
     depends_on:
       - rabbitmq
-  nmt_worker_smugri:
-    image: ghcr.io/tartunlp/translation-worker:latest
-      - WORKER_NAME=smugri
-      - MQ_HOST=rabbitmq
-      - MQ_PORT=5672
-      - MQ_USERNAME=${RABBITMQ_USER}
-      - MQ_PASSWORD=${RABBITMQ_PASS}
-    volumes:
-      - ./models:/app/models
-    depends_on:
-      - rabbitmq
 ```

 ### Manual setup

 The following steps have been tested on Ubuntu.
-The code is both CPU and GPU compatible (CUDA required), but the
+The code is both CPU and GPU compatible (CUDA required).
-`environment.gpu.yml` file should be used for a GPU installation.

 - Make sure you have the following prerequisites installed:
     - Conda (see https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
     - GNU Compiler Collection (`sudo apt install build-essential`)

-- Clone this repository with submodules
+- Clone this repository
 - Create and activate a Conda environment with all dependencies:

 ```